dpenkler/hp9816emu/README.md

 compiled with the `$FLOAT_HDW ON$` directive require the floating point unit to be enabled.

-There are 3 general settings: "Set system time", "Auto save system image" and "Auto save on exit".
+There are 4 general settings: "Set system time", "Auto save system image", "Auto save on exit" and "Phosphor".
 The general settings take effect immediately.

 Set system time when enabled will automatically set the system time for Pascal and Basic OS's